-Research and Analysis by John L. Murphy
+Research & Analysis by John L. Murphy

 African Americans: Description of Social Security and Supplemental Security Income Participation and Benefit Levels Using the American Community Survey

 The authors use American Community Survey (ACS) data to compare Social Security and Supplemental Security Income program participation and benefit levels of African Americans with those of the general population.
 The ACS data show that African Americans are more likely to be Supplemental Security Income recipients, and less likely to be Social Security beneficiaries.
 Higher rates of poverty, disability, and mortality among African Americans mean that they are also more likely to rely on Social Security survivor and disability benefits than are other beneficiaries.